Flags to be flown at half-staff in Indiana to remember fallen trooper

 INDIANAPOLIS — Governor Eric Holcomb is directing flags to be flown at half-staff to honor and remember Master Trooper James R Bailey.

-The governor directed flags in the state to be flown at half-staff until Saturday, March 11 in Indiana.
+The governor directed flags in the state to be flown at half-staff from sunrise until sunset on Saturday, March 11 in Indiana.
 He also asks businesses and residents to do the same.

 Master Trooper James Bailey was killed in the line of duty Friday after a suspect evading police Friday hit him with a vehicle before driving away.